Jamesgit22/Horisseon-Code-Refactor/README.md

 ---
 GIVEN a webpage meets accessibility standards.

-WHEN I view the source code.
+>WHEN I view the source code.
+>

-THEN I find semantic HTML elements.
+>THEN I find semantic HTML elements.

-WHEN I view the structure of the HTML elements.
+>WHEN I view the structure of the HTML elements.
+>

-THEN I find that the elements follow a logical structure independent of styling and positioning.
+>THEN I find that the elements follow a logical structure independent of styling and positioning.

-WHEN I view the image elements.
+>WHEN I view the image elements.
+>

-THEN I find accessible alt attributes.
+>THEN I find accessible alt attributes.

-WHEN I view the heading attributes.
+>WHEN I view the heading attributes.
+>

-THEN they fall in sequential order.
+>THEN they fall in sequential order.>

-WHEN I view the title element.
+>WHEN I view the title element.
+>

-THEN I find a concise, descriptive title.
+>THEN I find a concise, descriptive title.

+---

+## Included Files:

+> assests -> css -> style.css (The style sheet that house the css for this website.)

+> index.html (This file houses all of the html content for the website.)